City, property owner making way on Elms Kitchenette Apartments cleanup

 WICHITA, Kan.
-(KSNW) – We first told you last week about city leaders forming a task force to address a set of rundown apartments on south Broadway street.
+(KSNW) – KSN News first told you last week about city leaders forming a task force to address a set of rundown apartments on south Broadway.

 The owner was delivered a certified letter in August detailing bulky waste and trash issues to be addressed during a voluntary compliance period before legal recourse.